 South and east of the Sierra lie vast California deserts, rich with wildflowers such as poppies in the spring.
-More tenacious plants, such as beavertail cactus, flower even in the heat of summer when the desert presents itself as a shimmering mirage.
-The Indian word for a part of these deserts, Tomesha, meaning “ground afire”, becomes an accurate description in summer.
-The high Mojave and low Death Valley Deserts cover a huge acreage and include valuable mineral deposits, such as borax.
-In these deserts you can find historic ghost towns, towering sand dunes, and dramatic rock formations carved by the incessant erosive power of water and wind.
+More tenacious plants, such as beavertail cactus, flower even in the heat of summer.
+The the desert often presents itself as a shimmering mirage.
+An Indian word for a part of these deserts, Tomesha, meaning “ground afire,” becomes an accurate description in summer.
+The high Mojave and low Death Valley deserts cover a huge acreage and include valuable mineral deposits, such as borax.
+In these deserts you can find historic ghost towns and towering sand dunes.
+Dramatic rock formations form from the incessant, erosive power of water and wind.

-The biggest surprise for many first-time visitors to the desert, especially in spring after the winter rains, is the subtle beauty and sheer variety of life that thrives in what is usually an arid environment.
-The spring landscape can be a palette of poppies, coreopsis, or goldfields, with appealing wildflowers stretching like a living carpet from underfoot to the horizon.
+The biggest surprise for many first-time visitors to the desert, especially in spring after the winter rains, is the subtle beauty.
+An abundant variety of life thrives in what is usually an arid environment.
+The spring landscape can be a palette of poppies, coreopsis, or goldfields.
+Appealing wildflowers stretching like a living carpet from underfoot to the horizon.